-When we undergo a surgical procedure, we are literally putting our lives in the hands of our surgeons.
-While certain procedures are riskier than others, the risk of a surgical error is always present.
+When we go in for surgery, we are literally putting our lives in the hands of our surgeons.
+While certain procedures are riskier than others, the risk of an error is always present.
 Surgical errors are almost always preventable and typically caused by human error.
 In some instances, surgical mistakes can have catastrophic and fatal consequences.

 Doctors in Maryland, and all over the country, have the responsibility to care for patients.
-When this doesn’t happen, Belsky, Weinberg & Horowitz’s Baltimore surgical errors lawyers are prepared to hold negligent medical professionals and hospitals accountable for their wrongdoings.
-There is never an excuse for medical malpractice.
+When this doesn’t happen, a Baltimore surgical mistake lawyer from Belsky & Horowitz, LLC is prepared to hold negligent medical professionals and hospitals accountable for their wrongdoings.

 Reasons for Surgical Errors